mithereal/ex_ameritrade/README.md

   client_id: "consumer_key"
 ```

-## Testing / Token
+## Token
-to test we use an env var
-create a .env file with token or global env variable ex.

-export EX_AMERITRADE_TOKEN=extracted_ameritrade_token

 To get the token
-in iex. or via ameritrade api "https://developer.tdameritrade.com/apis""
+use iex or the ameritrade api "https://developer.tdameritrade.com/apis"

-after logging in to the authorize_url! you should be able to extract the code from posted to the redirect_url
+after logging in to the authorize_url! you should be able to extract the code from the data posted to the redirect_url

 ```elixir
 iex> Ameritrade.OAuth.authorize_url!